There are a lot of reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor going at the wrong speed or not running at all can lead to freezing.
 It may also be irregular, running at full speed and decelerating after it gets too hot.
 Or a relay could cause it to run one time and not the following time.
 In either case, you will need to call Church Services to repair the problem.

-Booking annual AC maintenance or heat pump maintenance may help you bypass this malfunction.
+Booking annual AC maintenance may help you bypass this malfunction.
 Our pros will meticulously check and clean your unit, which frequently allows us to discover little issues before they turn into huge problems.